fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 It is usually a good idea to log the server's response to be able to inspect it as we did in the <em>fetchRepositories</em> function.
 You should be able to see this log message in the Expo development tools if you navigate to your device's logs as we learned in the [Viewing logs](/en/part10/introduction_to_react_native#viewing-logs) section.
 If you are using the Expo's mobile app for development and the network request is failing, make sure that the computer you are using to run the server and your phone are <i>connected to the same Wi-Fi network</i>.
 If that's not possible either use an emulator in the same computer as the server is running in or set up a tunnel to the localhost, for example, using [Ngrok](https://ngrok.com/).

 The current data fetching code in the </em>RepositoryList</em> component could do some refactoring.
-For instance, the component is aware of the network request's details such as the end point's URL.
+For instance, the component is aware of the network request's details such as the endpoint's URL.
 In addition, the data fetching code has lots of reuse potential.
 Let's refactor the component's code by extract the data fetching code into its own hook.
 Create a directory <i>hooks</i> in the <i>src</i> directory and in that <i>hooks</i> directory create a file <i>useRepositories.js</i> with the following content:

 ```javascript
 import { useState, useEffect } from 'react';